PriyanshCloudKeeper/readme-testing/README.md

 -   **SCIM connector base URL**: `https://scim.yourdomain.com/scim/v2`
     *(This is the `SCIM_BRIDGE_EXTERNAL_URL` from your .env file, with `/scim/v2` appended).*

--   **Unique identifier field for users**: `userName`

--   **Authentication Mode**: Select `HTTP Header`.

 -   **Authorization**: Provide a valid Bearer Token.
-    *This is a JWT from your Keycloak instance that Okta will use to authenticate to the Janus bridge.
-For production, it is highly recommended to create a separate, dedicated service account client in Keycloak just for Okta.
-You can then use the Client ID and Secret of that client to obtain a long-lived access token.*
+    *This is the static-token from `application.yml`*

-After saving, click **Test Connector Configuration** to ensure Okta can communicate with the Janus bridge.
+After saving, click **Test Connector Configuration** to ensure Okta can communicate with the Axiom bridge.

 #### Provisioning Settings